chpdd/cli-vector-editor/README.md

-# Simple Vector Editor CLI
+# CLI Vector Editor

-A simple vector editor with a command-line interface (CLI).
+Vector editor with a command-line interface (CLI).
 It is designed to be easily extended, as the command processing is handled by separate objects of the `CommandHandler` class.

 ## Figure Types and Arguments